SPritamDas/SPritamDas/README.md

 I am a dedicated **Data Scientist** and **Industrial Engineer** with a passion for transforming data into actionable insights.
 My journey began at the **Indian Institute of Technology (ISM), Dhanbad**, where I developed expertise in **machine learning**, **data analytics**, and **deep learning**.
 I believe that data has the power to drive transformative change across industries, and I strive to leverage this potential in every project.

 ### 🌱 Personal Interests
 Outside of my professional work, I enjoy exploring new technologies, participating in hackathons, and mentoring budding data enthusiasts.
-I am particularly interested in how data science can contribute to **healthcare** and **sustainability**.
+I am particularly interested in how data science can contribute to **opeartions**, **finance** and **sustainability**.

 ---